Teach English in Daegu!

 Other Parks and outdoor spaces to check out are Apsan Park, Mangwoo Park, Gukchaebosang Memorial Park and Daegu Arboretum.

-There are a number of ways to get around the city of Daegu and in general it’s fairly cheap to do, making Daegu a really convenient place to teach English in Korea.
+There are a number of ways to get around the city of Daegu and in general it’s fairly cheap to do, making it really convenient to teach English in Daegu.
 The easiest way is to use the subway.
 Currently there are only two lines, the red and the green which form an X across the city.
 This mode of transport is cheap, fast, clean, safe and very easy to use.

 You can also take a bus if you are looking to visit the more rural areas that the subway doesn’t quite stretch to.
 This mode of transport is also very inexpensive and easy to use due to its digital real-time schedule monitors.
 Handy tip: each bus will show a 3 digit number which are unique to the zone of service.